top of page

 2. Technical excellence and technical debt

-3. Principles for evolving architectures and designs
+3. Principles evolving architectures and designs

 Testing in Agile